 SDS uses a proprietary steel alloy with far superior strength and much lower thermal conductivity (see materials comparison chart below).
 Brand X uses an injector with a wide spray pattern resulting in the injector spray impinging on the ID of the bore vs. the injector that we use, having a narrow pattern to avoid this issue.

 Their latest system copied our basic idea from 2016 to fit the injectors into cylinders.
-However instead of doing it in the factory injector ports on top as SDS does, they used the primer ports.
+However instead of doing it in the factory injector ports on top as SDS (and Lycoming) does, they used the primer ports.
 They claim that this position results in cooler running for the injectors, however this actually results in much higher temperatures for the injectors.
 Their claims were proven false in testing by one of our clients who instrumented his installation with thermocouples in the injectors both above and below.
 This testing with thermocouples on the injector housing showed a max temp of 174F after 10 minutes with the heads at about 280F on shutdown so the injectors don't get anywhere near as hot as the heads.
 In flight, where the engine spends most of its time, injector temps are 150-200F cooler with the top mount position as compared to in the primer port.
 Top mounting bathes the injectors in ambient air rather than air passing through the head finning and adjacent to the 1200F+ exhaust stacks with the primer port location.
 The competitor also used aluminum alloys initially with low fatigue strength and high thermal conductivity (transferring even more heat from the hot head into the injector) for the mounts in this highly stressed design.
 They simply didn't know any better because they have minimal knowledge about materials and metallurgy.
 Later they switched to stainless steel after people told them how scary aluminum was in this application.
 Even stainless steel is far inferior in strength to the alloy that SDS uses.

 Competitor's new setup.
 Notice the rat's nest of plumbing, clamps and fittings being bathed in hot cooling air and adjacent to the hot exhaust.
 They interfere with the oil drainback fittings and won't clear the cowlings on some aircraft.